FAQs

 There are other ways to gain the skills and experience that employers are looking for, where you can apply your academic knowledge in a professional setting.

-Voluntary work – allows you to get involved with different projects in the UK or abroad, which will give you the transferrable skills that employers are keen to see.
-Volunteering can provide you with the chance to apply.
-We advertise opportunities with UK registered charities on JobsLiveDo-it is also a useful resource.
+Voluntary work allows you to get involved with different projects in the UK or abroad, which will give you the transferrable skills that employers are keen to see.
+We advertise opportunities with UK registered charities on JobsLive.
+Please see our Volunteering webpage for more information.

-Part-time/Seasonal or Casual work – Don’t underestimate part-time work opportunities as they can be a great way to develop transferrable skills, such as customer service, communication and interpersonal skills.
+Don’t underestimate part-time/seasonal or casual work opportunities as they can be a great way to develop transferrable skills, such as customer service, communication and interpersonal skills.

-Work shadowing/informational interviewing – If you know someone that works in a particular industry it can be useful to ask to meet to speak with them about their role or industry.
+If you know someone that works in a particular industry it can be useful to ask to meet to speak with them for an informational interview about their role or industry.
 You could also ask to shadow them at work to understand their role and whether it might suit you.
-First year undergraduate students can apply for the Work Shadowing Scheme.
+First year undergraduate students may be interested in applying for our Work Shadowing Scheme.

 Should I get paid for a placement or internship?